phoenix-ru/nuxt3-module-federation-example/README.md

 ## Troubleshooting

-Please, note that you need to have at least Node.js 14 or 16 and npm version 7.
+Please, note that you need to have at least Node.js 14 and Yarn v4.

-As Nuxt is currently in beta, the project may unexpectedly break.
-In that case, try locking its version to 3.0.0-27252573.ad7e755 (modify `packages/nuxt3-app/package.json` by removing ^ in `nuxt3` and reinstalling dependencies).
-The mentioned version is guaranteed to run.

 If you still cannot get the project running, [file an issue](https://github.com/phoenix-ru/nuxt3-module-federation-example/issues/new) in case you encounter.